Trends and Best Practices Across Four Strategic Incentive Compensation Components for Pharmaceutical Sales Teams

 In today's rapidly changing and competitive business environment, sales professionals must be agile, able to anticipate changes, and capitalize on new opportunities.
 Simultaneously, organizations must be able to modify Incentive Compensation (IC) practices in line with changing market dynamics and the specific nuances required of an IC plan in the ongoing challenge to attract, reward, and retain the right talent.

-IC is one of the most significant drivers for sales force productivity and effectiveness.
-Pharmaceutical organizations leverage IC as a strategic tool for motivating the field and, as a result, drive desired behavior and outcomes.
+Incentive Compensation is one of the most significant drivers for sales force productivity and effectiveness.
+Pharmaceutical organizations leverage incentives for sales reps as a strategic tool for motivating the field and, as a result, drive desired behavior and outcomes.

 Sales compensation is also a significant line item in any company's budget, so achieving optimal return on this investment is vital for IC leaders.
 There are several components of an incentive program that contribute to high impact.
 A well-designed incentive plan forms the bedrock of any effective and successful IC program.
 It is critical to carefully design an incentive plan and present it to the organization to build buy-in and alignment.
 Today, IC leaders need to be aware of industry trends and best practices to ensure IC plans pay for performance and, at the same time, are aligned with corporate objectives.